ylaboratory/splitpea/README.md

 Splitpea currently uses spliced exon data from the IRIS project.
 This dataset is too large to be stored on GitHub, so only a small sample set is provided.
-The full set of data used is available in several processed forms via [Zenodo](https://zenodo.org).
+The full set of data used is available with the final output files on [Zenodo](https://zenodo.org](https://zenodo.org/record/8401618).
 If you wish to use this data with Splitpea please first download from Zenodo and upload as a replacement to the sample data in the `examples` splitpea directory.